-The intent of this requirement is to help ensure that any certified organisation using subcontracted transport, or receiving certified fish directly, does not use vessels that have been engaged in illegal, unreported, or unregulated (IUU) fishing activity.
-The RFMOs maintain up to-date-lists of IUU vessels on their websites.
+This requirement is to help ensure that any certified organisation using subcontracted transport, or receiving certified seafood directly, does not use vessels that have been engaged in illegal, unreported, or unregulated (IUU) fishing activity.
+The RFMOs maintain up-to-date lists of IUU vessels on their websites.
 Several consolidated lists exist, for example, iuu-vessels.org/iuu.